 Day 2: Lunch.
 Noon – 1pm.

-After you are oriented and acquainted with downtown, you’ll want a spot of lunch, and Casa Chimayo offers a great, down-home, authentic Norteño New Mexican lunch just a few blocks from the plaza.
-Enjoy New Mexico-grown chiles grown from the seeds of original Chiles de Caribe, brought over from Spain by owner Timoteo’s ancestors in the 1500s.
-Their chicken enchiladas were featured on Food Network’s Diners, Drive-ins and Dives, and try their posole and carne adovada, wine margaritas and more.
-The restaurant and its owners are wonderful New Mexican characters.
+After you are oriented and acquainted with downtown, you’ll want a spot of lunch, and La Choza offers a great, down-home, authentic Norteño New Mexican lunch just on the far side of the Railyard, about 7 blocks from the plaza.
 See our Restaurants category for more options of conveniently located favorite restaurants.

 Day 2: Afternoon Activity.